Covid-19

 Overnight short breaks

 Overnight short breaks are provided at the council's Short Break unit at Leyton Green Respite Centre, Lester House, and are available for children aged 8-18 who have the most complex needs.
-To access this service, you child/ young person will require an assessment by a social worker.
-Depending on need, you may receive 12, 24 or 52 overnights per year.
+To access this service, your child/ young person will require an assessment by a social worker.
+Depending on your need, you may receive 12, 24 or 52 overnights per year.

 Sleep service

-In Waltham Forest we have commissioned sleep practitioners, 2Sleep, who can provide practical help to support families and professionals working with families who have a child with a sleep issue.
+In Waltham Forest, we have commissioned sleep practitioners, 2Sleep, who can provide practical help to support families and professionals working with families who have a child with a sleep issue.

 For those families who need it, they can offer 1:1 support, working with them to develop a plan to tackle sleep issues they may have and supporting them to implement the plan.
 Support can be requested as part of a short break request using the self-referral form or can be requested by any professional working with the family.